lightside-instruments/learn-fpga/FemtoRV/TUTORIALS/Ice4Pi.md

 sudo TOOLS/ice4pi_prog femtosoc.bin FIRMWARE/EXAMPLES/hello.spiflash.bin
 ```

-There is one differences of significance in the BOM for the ice4pi-2.4-1:
+There is 1 difference of significance in the BOM for the ice4pi-2.4-1 version:

 1. The SPI flash chip used on IceStick is N25Q032A13ESC40F while the one used
 on ice4pi-2.4-1 is W25Q32JVSNIQ